18PriyanshuK/Cyber-Safe/README.md

 Cyber-Safe/
 │
 ├── manifest.json          # Extension metadata and permissions
-├── background.js # Core logic and API calls
+├── background.js          # Handles URL scanning and API communication
-├── popup.html # Popup interface layout
+├── popup.html             # Layout for the browser extension's popup
-├── popup.js # UI logic and alert handling
-├── popup.css # Styling for the popup
+├── popup.js               # Logic for handling certificate and URL analysis ├── popup.css              # Styling for the popup interface

 ## 🚀 How It Works